DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 ## Avoid Declaring Statements Inside Render Methods

 Do not declare functions and variables inside render methods.
 Otherwise, these functions and variables are declared each time a component is updated.
-One of the most common mistakes is when a developer declares a custom template within a render method.
-The following example, demonstrates how to correctly override a default appointment template in the [React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) control:
+The following example demonstrates how to override a default appointment template in the [React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) control:

 .embedded-demo({ "path": "scheduler-basic/simple-template", "showThemeSelector": true })

 ## Correctly Access the Parent Component's State

-The most preferable way to access the parent component's state is to use a management library like [Redux](https://redux.js.org/).
-If you do not use such libraries in your application, we recommend that you use the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function avaiable in the `@devexpress/dx-react-core` package.
+Use a management library like [Redux](https://redux.js.org/) to access the parent component's state.
+If you do not use such libraries in your application, we recommend that you use the [connectProps](../../../dx-react-core/docs/reference/connect-props.md) function available in the `@devexpress/dx-react-core` package.

-In the following example, [React Chart](https://devexpress.github.io/devextreme-reactive/react/chart) uses the `connectionProps`'s `update` method to update a legend label style when the parent serie's hover state is changed.
+In the following example, [React Chart](https://devexpress.github.io/devextreme-reactive/react/chart) uses the `connectionProps`'s `update` method to update a legend label's style when the parent serie's hover state changes.

 .embedded-demo({ "path": "chart-basic/chart-connect-props", "showThemeSelector": true })